input-output-hk/cardano-sl/docs/delegation_design_spec.md

  - The pool leader _margin_ (in $[0,1]$), indicating the additional share the pool leader will take from pool rewards before splitting rewards amongst members (see [below](#pool-leader-reward)).
+ - Proof of _ADA pledged to the pool_.
+This could be provided as a list of addresses, signed by the corresponding secret spending keys.

 There will be no lower bound on the amount of ADA that has to be pledged, but we will see [below](#pool-rewards) that pool rewards will increase with